Irish History

 Websites:

-The National Archives of Ireland and their new Genealogy page with tithe applotment books and soldiers' wills.
+The National Archives of Ireland and their Genealogy page with tithe applotment books and soldiers' wills.
 Download their pdf guide to Family History Research on this page.

 The National Library of Ireland